 Choose a good original photo.
 Damage can usually be repaired, but a fuzzy, out-of-focus original is not a good candidate for restoration.
 Faded photos should contain some detail, even in the lightest areas.
 If an area is completely blank, it cannot be restored.

 Select the proper resolution.
 A resolution of 300 DPI is fine for an 8x10 original.
 For smaller originals, increase the resolution proportionally (e.g., use 600 DPI for a 4x5 original).
 Even if the print you want is small, the size of your file should be at least 1mB in size.
 A higher resolution and a larger file size capture more image details for restoration.
-A scan from an 8x10 original can be 5mB in size.
+A scan from an 8x10 original may exceed 5mB in size.

 Crop your images.
 Most software allows you to crop the images to eliminate unnecessary white space beyond the actual photo area.
-A small image scanned on the 8.5x11 default page size creates a much larger file than a cropped image.
+A small image scanned at the 8.5x11 default page size creates a much larger file than a cropped image.

 Save the file in JPG format at maximum quality.
 Use the highest setting on your scanning software to capture the best details.
-Smaller, lower quality, or "faster" files sacrifice image detail for file size.
+Smaller, lower quality, or "faster" files sacrifice image detail for a smaller file size.

 Send the files to us with our E-mail Order Form.
 It takes a while to transmit large files, so send files individually.
 If you're sending multiple files, you might prefer to write the files to a CD or flash drive and mail it to us with our Printed Order Form.
 All materials will be returned with your completed project.

 Note: Most home scanners can't capture enough detail from slides, negatives and glass plate negatives; we prefer to scan those originals ourselves.
+If you want to scan your own, please send in a test file for review.

 Please send your photos (prints, slides, or negatives) and other documents or drawings via the U.S. Post Office Priority Mail.
 Use their envelopes or packaging.
 For extra security, consider using a Delivery Confirmation or Return Receipt.
 Or use a shipping service like Federal Express or UPS; these services are quite reliable, include delivery tracking and confirmation, but are more expensive.